RupeshKumar4511/Java-Programming-code/README.md

 Retrieves the value from the OptionalInt.
 Since we're assuming the array is not empty, this operation is safe.
 However, if there's a possibility that the array could be empty, it's better to handle the empty case explicitly to avoid NoSuchElementException.

-# Throwable class :
-The Throwable class is the superclass of every error and exception in the Java language.
-Only objects that are one of the subclasses this class are thrown by any “Java Virtual Machine” or may be thrown by the Java throw statement.

 # OOPS
 **When to use Abstract class ?**